Topic: Education

 Written on December 11, 2020 at 4:30 am, by

 By EDC San Juan County software and web professionals, including retired or aspiring, are invited to a virtual meetup hosted by the Economic Development Council on Thursday, Dec.
 17. Our archipelago is home to many people in information-focused professions who work remotely or in local businesses.
-The goal of this event is to help people make Continue Reading
+The goal of this event is to help people Continue Reading

 How Has The Pandemic Affected County Jobs?